giangvtr/mobile-robot-nucleo/Fiche.md

 ### 1.3.
 Mode output push-pull
 **Purpose:** This mode is a regular digital output that we can manually toggle them to generate output.
 (To drive a LED, relay, etc)

+> How to chooose `OSPEEDR`:
+> * 00 - low speed : toggling LEDs, relays, general-purpose outputs
+> * 01/10/11 - Medium/High/Very High Speed:
+>	* For high-frequency signals or when fast rise/fall times are necessary (e.g., SPI, I2C, PWM, or other fast digital interfaces)
+> 	* Required if the output pin is used as a clock or data line for high-speed peripherals (check the datasheet for minimum speed requirements for certain alternate functions, such as SPI SCK)

 ```c++
 /* 1.
 Enable x GPIO port, remplace x par A, B, C, D, E*/